Informational Design of Dynamic Multi-Agent System: Information Design Problem

-If the information design is viewed as an extensive form game between the principal and the agents, the timing is as follows\footnote{This extensive form game is different from the Markov game $M[\bm{\alpha}]$ and is described for the purpose of timing the decision making processes of the principal and the agents.
-The principal is not a player of $M[\bm{\alpha}]$.}: \begin{itemize} \item[(i)] The principal chooses a signaling rule profile $\bm{\alpha}$ for the agents. \item[(ii)] At the beginning of each period $t$, a state $g_{t}$ is realized and observed by the principal and all agents.
+The information design problem is a planning problem.
+Hence, the design of $\bm{\alpha}$ is independent of any realizations of states.
+Additionally, the principal does not know in advance all the possible equilibria that could be induced by any of her available signaling rules.
+Therefore, the principal's information design has to take into account how the signaling rule can induce the agents' behaviors that constitute an equilibrium.
+If the information design is viewed as an extensive form game between the principal and the agents, the timing is as follows: \begin{itemize} \item[(i)] The principal chooses a signaling rule profile $\bm{\alpha}$ for the agents. \item[(ii)] At the beginning of each period $t$, a state $g_{t}$ is realized and observed by the principal and all agents.